dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 		>RUTA_Ruta_graveolens@pg_00
 		>RUTA_Ruta_graveolens@pg_01

-* First, we going to make a copy of the alignments to a new directory so we can reformat them
+* First, we are going to make a copy of the alignments to a new directory so we can reformat them

+		cd /data_tmp/$USERNAME/data/07_phylogenomic_analyses/

+		mkdir 01_clean_alignments

 		cp /data_tmp/$USERNAME/output/03_captus/04_alignments/03_trimmed/04_unfiltered/01_coding_NUC/03_genes/*.fna /data_tmp/$USERNAME/data/07_phylogenomic_analyses/01_clean_alignments